Books on Moral

 well distributed.
 The distribution of power in the twenty-first century depends on which

 of three paths we take: interventionism, libertarianism, or the middle path proposed in

 This path is called "the moral economy."
 It seeks balance of power among social

 groupings, in which socially desirable behavior is imposed sidewise-by group acting upon

 group-rather than downward, through government regulation.
 Environmental and other social

 goals are sought by nongovernment agencies as much removed from politics as possible,

 while social assistance is administered by private agencies financed in part by cash or

 voucher grants supplied by government, or by a negative income tax.

-path by which the moral economy might be approached.
+the moral economy might be approached.